-Particularly in the Czech and Slovak Republics, the Group companies emphasise cooperation with the Academia.
+Particularly in the Czech and Slovak Republics, the Group companies emphasize cooperation with the Academia.
 The AGROFERT Group chemical manufacturers support the connection between students' theoretical knowledge and industry practice, particularly in the research, development and technological development.
 Through practical training, internships or temporary jobs, students gain the necessary knowledge and practical experience.
 Another equally important area is the cooperation with students working on their bachelor's, diploma or dissertation theses.
-The Faculty of Chemical Technology of Pardubice University, Tomáš Baťa University in Zlín, Institute of Chemical Technology in Prague, Masaryk University in Brno, Palackého University in Olomouc, Ostrava Technical University and Brno University of Technology were key partners of the Group's chemical companies in 2023.
+The Faculty of Chemical Technology of Pardubice University, Tomáš Baťa University in Zlín, Institute of Chemical Technology in Prague, Masaryk University in Brno, Palackého University in Olomouc, Ostrava Technical University and Brno University of Technology were again key partners of the Group's chemical companies in 2024.

-In 2023 a number of experts from among AGROFERT Group employees also presented their industry knowledge and skills during lectures at the Czech University of Agriculture in Prague, Mendel University in Brno, the Slovak University of Agriculture in Nitra, South Bohemia University in České Budějovice and the Technical University in Zlín.
+In 2024, a number of experts from among AGROFERT Group employees also presented their industry knowledge and skills during lectures at the Czech University of Agriculture in Prague, Mendel University in Brno, the Slovak University of Agriculture in Nitra, South Bohemia University in České Budějovice and the Technical University in Zlín.

-Research and development carried out in school and university settings produces results such as agricultural field trials that focus on innovations in plant and crop care and protection, product innovation and a range of other activities.
+Research and development conducted in school and university settings produces results such as agricultural field trials that focus on innovations in plant and crop care and protection, product innovation and a range of other activities.
 New projects include research and development activities such as research on the impact of nutrition on livestock and participation in projects that have a long-term impact on the environment.
+The orientation to support precision farming projects is equally important.

 Field trials are one of the traditional activities of the AGROFERT Group that link the chemistry and agriculture segments.
-They are an integral part of the "field days" organised in cooperation with the Group's agricultural companies.
-During the field days, the maintenance and protection of plants and agricultural crops as such were presented.
+They are an integral part of the "field days" organized in cooperation with the Group's agricultural companies.
+As part of the held field days, the care and protection of plants and agricultural crops as such was presented.

 The LAT Nitrogen group cooperates on field trials with independent institutions and service providers in Austria, Germany, France, Hungary, Romania and Bulgaria.
 The combination of product, application know-how and digital tools contributes to sustainable crop production.
-For LAT Nitrogen, 2023 was the year of the development phase of the digital farming tool N-Pilot, a handheld, portable sensor that detects the nutritional status of plants by measuring chlorophyll content and biomass.
+In 2024, the development of the N-Pilot 2.0 digital agriculture tool was further advanced in collaboration with hardware and sensor experts.
+Pre-marketing trials are planned for spring 2025.
+N-Pilot 2.0, is a handheld, portable sensor measuring the nitrogen nutritional status of crops by assessing the plants chlorophyll content and the amount of biomass.
+It provides a nitrogen fertilization recommendation through a mobile application, which is easy to use in the field.

 In the field of food production, AGROFERT Group companies focus their research and development particularly on technological development.
+All food production operations have their own laboratories.
 Each food production plant has its own laboratories, and individual food companies within the Group strive for long-term collaboration with universities; partner universities include primarily Brno's Mendel University, the Czech University of Life Sciences in Prague, South Bohemia University in České Budějovice, and the Slovak University of Agriculture in Nitra.

 Targeted cooperation between schools and the companies in the segment of technology, engineering and transport involves a number of universities and secondary schools.
 Universities with a long-term history of cooperation include the Brno University of Technology and the Czech University of Life Sciences in Prague.
-The cooperation takes the form of students' internships and practical training in AGROFERT companies, and, on the other hand, regular lectures by and consultations with experts from among AGROFERT employees, linking theory with practice.
+The cooperation takes the form of students' internships and practical training in AGROFERT companies, and, on the other hand, regular lectures by and consultations with experts from among AGROFERT employees, linking practice with theory.